Eleanor Powell: Reintroduction

 Powell was reintroduced to audiences in the popular That's Entertainment! documentary in 1974, and its sequels That's Entertainment, Part II (1976) and That's Entertainment!
 III (1994) and the related film That's Dancing!
 (1985) which spotlight her dancing from films such as Broadway Melody of 1940, Lady Be Good, and Born to Dance.
 She is one of only a few performers to be the subject of spotlight segments (as opposed to being included in a montage with other performers) in all four films.
 That's Entertainment!
 III is notable for including behind-the-scenes footage of her "Fascinatin' Rhythm" routine from Lady Be Good.

 Powell's films continue to be broadcast on television regularly by Turner Classic Movies, with most released in the VHS video format in 1980s and 1990s.
 North American DVD release of her work has been slower in coming.
-Aside from clips from her films being included in the aforementioned That's Entertainment! trilogy, plus clips that were featured in other releases such as the 2002 special edition DVD release of Singin' in the Rain, it wasn't until the 2003 DVD release of Broadway Melody of 1940 that a complete Powell film was released in the format.
+Aside from clips from her films being included in the aforementioned That's Entertainment! trilogy, plus clips that were featured in other releases such as the 2002 special edition DVD release of Singin' in the Rain, it was not until the 2003 DVD release of Broadway Melody of 1940 that a complete Powell film was released in the format.
 In February 2007, Warner Home Video announced plans to release a boxed DVD set of Eleanor Powell's musical films by year end.
 This did not occur; instead, on April 8, 2008 Warner released a third boxed set in the Classic Musicals from the Dream Factory series, with nine films, four of which star Powell: Broadway Melody of 1936, Born to Dance, Broadway Melody of 1938, and Lady Be Good.
 The films are expected to be released in individual two film sets (the two Broadway Melody films in one set, Born to Dance/Lady Be Good on the other) later in the year.
 Since 2007 several other Powell films have emerged on DVD, including Rosalie, I Dood It (1943) and Sensations of 1945 (1945).